 According to the document, the availability of surface water in Indonesia shows that Bali represents the lowest state in water availability with an average of 49.92.

-In 2006, twenty-one rivers had pollution levels in Bali that ranged from minus 30 to minus 70, and 0 was considered a safe level, due to domestic and industrial waste, reported by Environmental Impact Management Agency on Bali Water Protection Program 2016.
+In 2006, twenty-one rivers had pollution levels in Bali that ranged from minus 30 to minus 70, and 0 was considered a safe level, due to domestic and industrial waste, as reported by Environmental Impact Management Agency on Bali Water Protection Program 2016.

 This is why at Corethics we believe in green manufacturing as a way to create sustainable communities in the developing world.
 We invite you to join us!